matthewbdaly/laravel-azure-storage/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I can instantiate the Microsoft Azure PHP SDK successfully and can interact with my file successfully using that

 **Describe the bug**
 A clear and concise description of what the bug is.
+If it throws an exception, please provide a full stack trace.

 **To Reproduce**
 Steps to reproduce the behavior: